HHS/TANF-app/docs/Product-Strategy/Roadmap-and-Backlog.md

 | -------- | ------- |
 | Privileged ACF users are required to login with PIV/CAC credentials | Researching
 | Permissions Configuration | Ready to be started
+| Secret key leakage prevention | Ready to be started

 ## Release 2 (fka Tribal MVP) Scope